DeepDiver: Adaptive Search Intensity Scaling via Open-Web Reinforcement Learning: Detailed Experimental Setup

 \subsection{Iterative RAG Prompting}

-The same prompting-based iterative RAG design is applied to WebPuzzle data tagging (Section \ref{sec:webpuzzle}), cold start data construction (Section \ref{cold_start_data}), DeepSeek-R1 distillation, and multiple iterative RAG baselines (Section \ref{baseline_model}) in our experimental framework.
-Specifically, in each RAG round, we evaluate the model's response to decide whether to terminate the process.
-If retrieval is triggered, the retrieved results are concatenated to the next user turn to facilitate continued reasoning and searching.
+In our experimental framework, which includes WebPuzzle data tagging (Section \ref{sec:webpuzzle}), cold start data construction (Section \ref{cold_start_data}), DeepSeek-R1 distillation, and multiple iterative RAG baselines (Section \ref{baseline_model}), we utilize prompt-based approaches to implement iterative RAG.
+We have specifically designed a prompt where, in each round, we evaluate the model's response to decide whether to terminate the process.
+If retrieval is triggered, the retrieved results are concatenated in the next user turn to facilitate continued reasoning and searching.
 For a detailed description of our prompt design, please refer to Figure \ref{figure:iterave_rag_prompt}.